IBM/predict-flight-delay-using-r4ml/README.md

 # Predicting flight delay and building an ML pipeline using R4ML

 In this developer journey we will use R4ML, a scalable R package, running on IBM Watson Studio to perform various Machine Learning exercises.
-For those users who are unfamiliar with the Watson Studio, it is an interactive, collaborative, cloud-based environment where data scientists, developers, and others interested in data science can use tools (e.g., RStudio, Jupyter Notebooks, Spark, etc.) to collaborate, share, and gather insight from their data.
+For those users who are unfamiliar with Watson Studio, it is an interactive, collaborative, cloud-based environment where data scientists, developers, and others interested in data science can use tools (e.g., RStudio, Jupyter Notebooks, Spark, etc.) to collaborate, share, and gather insight from their data.

 When the reader has completed this journey, they will understand how to:

 * Use [Jupyter Notebooks](http://jupyter.org/) to load, visualize, and analyze data.
 * Run Notebooks in [IBM Watson Studio](https://dataplatform.ibm.com).
-* Leverage [R4ML](https://github.com/SparkTC/r4ml) to conduct preprocessing and exploratory analysis with big data.
+* Leverage [R4ML](https://github.com/CODAIT/r4ml) to conduct preprocessing and exploratory analysis with big data.

 The Intended audience of this code pattern is data scientists, who wish to apply scalable machine learning algorithms using R.

 This specific Code Pattern will provide a SVM (Suport Vector Machine) example to demonstrate the ease and power of R4ML in implementing scalable classification.
 R4ML provides various out-of-the-box algorithms to experiment with.
-For more information about additional R4ML functionality, support, documentation, and roadmap, please vist [R4ML](https://github.com/SparkTC/r4ml).
+For more information about additional R4ML functionality, support, documentation, and roadmap, please vist [R4ML](https://github.com/CODAIT/r4ml).

 ### What problem does it solve for developers?